qm-org/qualitymuncher/README.md

 After: https://youtu.be/MxctZRHzquE
 # Credits
 99% of the code used in this program is my original work.
 Any time I used another person's code I've given them credit in the comments.

+# License

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.